tomohisa/dcb-events.github.io/docs/examples/opt-in-token.md

-This example demonstrates how DCB can be leveraged to replace a [Read Model](../glossary.md#read-model) when implementing a Double opt-in
+This example demonstrates how DCB can be leveraged to replace a <dfn title="Representation of data tailored for specific read operations, often denormalized for performance">Read Model</dfn> when implementing a Double opt-in

 ## Challenge